Summer Schedule For Kids That Will Inspire You!

 You can use ours as an example.
 It’s up to you if you want to follow your schedule exactly or more loosely.

-Then if we get “stuck” and don’t know what to do we can pick something from the list.
+Then if we get “stuck” and don’t know what to do, we can pick something from the list.

 Find the list of over 30 simple summer activities for kids with little to no prep required here.

-So use our schedule or print out the blank copy to create your own!
+Feel free to use our schedule or print out the blank copy to create your own!

 We also have a list of activities older and younger siblings can play together.